-This year, there are nine guest judges who will sift through the applications in the lead-up to the ceremony in Sydney on Wednesday 21 November 2018.
+This year, there are eight guest judges who will sift through the applications in the lead-up to the ceremony in Sydney on Wednesday 21 November 2018.

 Each individual judge has worked his or her way to success by launching businesses, leading companies to new heights, and changing industries for the better.

 Thus, they undoubtedly have the experience and expertise necessary to effectively critique the work of their peers as an Executive of the Year Awards’ judge.

 - Louise Baxter, CEO of Starlight Children’s Foundation

 - Steve Baxter, investor on Shark Tank Australia and Founder of Transition Level Investments

 - Chris Beer, Founder, CEO and Managing Director of George and Matilda Eyecare